tokenika/tokenika.github.io/eostalk/Grigg1.md

 I would put it to you that the question is: why would an entrepreneur invest in a business on the blockchain if there were black swans?
 And I would say that the big money in the world is sitting on the sidelines because of this problem.
 Because blockchain is too dangerous in the perception of the ordinary businessman, so therefore **our proposition is that the blockchain for business is the blockchain that solves the black swan**.

-So how do we solve for this black swam?
+So how do we solve for this black swan?
 Probably the answer is going to be something to do with trust.
 We know that the problem with trust is that we need many trades.
 Game theory and various theories tell us that we need lots and lots of rounds with no end in sight, it's got to keep going, it's got to be business that keeps going.
 We've got to have shared profit in every round and we've also got to have a mechanism for punishing people who've done the wrong thing.
 If something goes really wrong and we know that somebody's being aggressive there needs to be a way to control that process.

 So we're in it for a lot of trades, not just today's trade but every trade.
 We could also look at this from different theories.
 Negotiation theory says that we want win-win, not win-lose.
 Game theory says we want a net-positive game, not a zero-sum game.